 This section gives a general description of each model scenario.
-All Scenarios have been adapted from the 2008/09 Scenario described in the companion Model Build report (DPIE Water 2021a).
-The Model Build report should be read in conjunction with this report for further detail on how the 2008/09 Scenario was developed and model performance assessed.
-Changes from that scenario are described in Section 3.3.
+All scenarios have been adapted from the 2008/09 Scenario described in the Model Build report (DPIE Water 2021a).
+The Model Build report should be read in conjunction with this report for further detail on how that scenario was developed and model performance assessed.
+Changes from the 2008/09 Scenario are described in Section 3.3.